Rockhill Barracks

 Rockhill Barracks (Beairic Chnoc na Carraige) was an Irish Army barracks located in Letterkenny, County Donegal.
 The barracks was closed, in early 2009, due to the Great Recession.
+The site was subsequently restored and reopened as Rockhill House Estate, a luxury hotel, spa and wellness center, and wedding and events venue in 2017.

 History

 Rockhill House is a 30-room period building originally built as a manor house in the 17th century for the gentry.
 Captain Thomas Chambers is the earliest recorded occupier of the house in 1660.
 The present structure dates from 1824 and is a listed building.
 Rockhill House was occupied by The Irregulars during the Irish Civil War.
 They were removed from the building by a pro-treaty crowd who were led by Letterkenny native James McMonagle.
 Rockhill House which houses the barracks was later privately owned by Sir Charles John Stewart.
 His two sons were killed during World War I. He sold the building in October 1936, through selling agent John King Robinson, due to the fear of attacks from the Irish Republican Army.
+The estate was subsequently sold in various lots in January 1937 to the Commissioners of Public Works.

 During years of vacancy the building was used as a Preparatory Irish College.
 The premises was used by The 24th Battalion from 1969 to 1973.
 Rockhill also hosted military combatants before members of the "B" company of the 28th Infantry settled there in 1973.
 The barracks opened in 1969 and covers 29 acre of land.
 The then Taoiseach, Jack Lynch, deployed Irish troops to the border during The Troubles in Northern Ireland.

 There is evidence that golf was played at Rockhill before the 20th century, long before Letterkenny Golf Club was established in 1913.
 A steward wrote to his master stating that golf was being played on the land of Major General ACH Stewart.
 In a letter he stated "Mr Chambers, Manager of the Ulster Bank, Dr Carre and a few others been playing golf on the lawn starting at McDaid's old lodge and going across into the Fort Field".